jimmy7412/SiteGatsby/src/components/resumeComponents/skillsMarkdown/python.md

 type: "skill"
 date: 2018-08-17
 duration: "3 Years"
+skill_strength: 4
 ---

+Some tools I've used: PANDAs, NUMPY, ASTROPY

 I've used Python primarily in an academic environment, helping me solve Calculus, Physics, and Astronomy problems.
 I've also put it to good use at home by automating tasks I do